Animal Intake Department: 865-221-7065 or SACCintake@gmail.com

 ****Come by Sevier Animal Care Center to do a lost pet walkthrough.
 Please bring a lost flyer with you.

 Please note that we provide an exam on every stray upon intake which includes vaccinations, parasite treatment, and microchip scanning.
 Because of this we do charge a small reclaim fee of $30.
 We also charge $10 for each additional day that the animal is in our care.
-Please ask about low-cost spay/neuter and microchipping options.
+Please ask about spay/neuter and microchipping options.

 What should you do if you lose your pet?